koudounasalkis/Time-of-Flight-Cameras-in-Space/README.md

 Please read the paper(s) for more information.

 ### SHARPNet
 `sharp_net` package contains the implementation of the model described in [this paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123690035.pdf).
-This is the approach that is finally used in this thesis work since the previous one is not capable of working in real-time, due to the fact that it needs (depth and amplitude) inputs acquired with different modulation frequencies.
+This is the approach that is finally used in this work since the previous one is not capable of working in real-time, due to the fact that it needs (depth and amplitude) inputs acquired with different modulation frequencies.
 Please find more details about the algorithm in the linked paper.

 ***